 Enter Apache in the search field, and press Return to show the matching apps

 Double-click Apache to open its app page, and click Add to Library.

 The dialog box that opens includes options to choose the folder where you install the app and to select a category for your data source.

-For the log data source, Select from Existing Source Categories, and select the source category prod/apache/access.
-Defining an appropriate source category will let you zero in on your data anytime by specifying the source in your query.
+For the log data source, select Source Categories, and select the source category prod/apache/access.
+This is how you map your Apache data to the out-of-the-box Apache content.